 Marking the Camera on Dolly to Keep Shots in Focus

-Placing the camera on a dolly and track means you’re going to have a good time pulling focus.
-Besides being fun, dolly shots can also be very challenging.
+Placing the camera on a dolly means you're going to have a good time pulling focus.
+Besides the fun, dolly shots can also be very challenging.
 Successfully pulling focus on shots like these will depend on the consistency of a good dolly grip, but also how well you placed focus marks.

 Before you lay down marks, you need a reference point on the dolly itself.